PLCnext/CoffeeMachineDemo/README.md

 After that, you should see two further messages in the dashboard: One that informs that the alarm is inactive but not confirmed, and another, which finally indicates the confirmation.

-If you also want to send the alarm messages by mail, your PLC needs a connection to the Internet and the email node in Node-RED must be configured.
+If you want to send the alarm messages by mail, your PLC needs a connection to the Internet.
+When connecting to the Internet, ensure that security measures are taken to prevent unauthorized access.
+Additionally, the email node in Node-RED must be configured.
 At this point a mail server has to be defined.
 More information can be found here: https://flows.nodered.org/node/node-red-contrib-email-out.
 For the recipient you can use the "Recipient" input field within the Node-RED dashboard.
 Whenever a new alarm message is created, you should receive a mail.
 However, depending on your Internet connection and mailbox configuration, this may take a few seconds or minutes.
 If necessary, also have a look in your spam folder.

 ### Data logging